odpi/egeria/open-metadata-publication/website/connector-catalog/generic-folder-watchdog-governance-action-service.md

 - **classifiedElementProcessName**: listen for elements that have had a new classification attached
 - **reclassifiedElementProcessName**: listen for elements that have had the properties in one of their classifications changed
 - **declassifiedElementProcessName**: listen for elements that have had a classification removed
-- **newRelationshipProcessName**: listen for new relationships linking these elements to other elements
-- **updatedRelationshipProcessName**: listen for changes to the properties of relationships that are attached to these elements
-- **deletedRelationshipProcessName**: listen for the removal of relationships attached to these elements

 This is its connection definition to use when creating the definition of the governance action service